mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### RTCP over QUIC datagrams {#rtcp-over-datagrams}

-When sending RTCP packets in QUIC datagrams this implies that a packet may not be immediately transmitted as it is subject to queuing and multiplexing with RTP packets and subject to QUIC congestion control.
-This means that a sending timestamp added to an RTCP packet, e.g., in an SR packet, may differ in unforeseeable ways from the actual time when the packet gets sent into the network while these are usually fairly close to each other for RTP-over-UDP.
+When sending RTCP packets in QUIC datagrams this implies that an RTCP packet may not be immediately transmitted as it is subject to queuing and multiplexing with RTP packets and subject to QUIC congestion control.
+This means that a sending timestamp added to an RTCP packet, e.g., in an SR packet, may differ in unforeseeable ways from the actual time when the RTCP packet gets sent into the network while these are usually fairly close to each other for RTP-over-UDP.
 Effectively, we have a application sending timestamp *t_a* and the network transmission timestamp *t_n*.
 Applications just have to be aware that RTCP does not measure the network